lallulli/romamobile/readme.md

 docker compose up -d
 ```

 You can visit the home page at [http://localhost:8000](http://localhost:8000).
-After some seconds, you will be able to use services (bus waiting times, route planner).
+After a minute, you will be able to use services (bus waiting times, route planner).